 Email Search / Extraction

 Identify and search email strings and subjects.
 Email extraction feature includes sender, receiver, subject line and text reconstruction.

 - SMTP email session logging with body text in HTMP format and file attachment reconstruction from original Mime format

 - SMTP subject, send and receive email address logging

-Log Manager email tab showing SMTP email session extraction and reconstruction of email attachment as Excel file with original content and metadata file
+Log Investigator email tab showing SMTP email session extraction and reconstruction of email attachment as Excel file with original content and metadata file

 Packet Continuum simplifies the email session logging process with pivot to sessionized search and file recovery.

 - Free form text search capability